Python Turtle - Lesson 5¶

 quit()

-Then remove the code under # get user input from lines 19 to 32, and replace it with two calls to the function:
+Then delete the code under # get user input from lines 19 to 32.

 # get user input